A framework for making sense of metrics in technical organizations

 \[x' \leftarrow x + \nabla V(x)\]

 where the goal is to make iterative progress along $V$.
-Below is a toy example:
+Below is a toy example of a system undergoing iteration as it progresses along the surface of the value function:

 In some situations, the value function is obvious.
 For example, when considering a business, the value function might simply be its profitability.
 However, in other cases, the value function is not so easy to define.
-A premier example in this situation is judging the aesthetic value of art.
+A premier example in this situation is judging the aesthetic value of artistic works.

 Metrics are functions that can be either exploratory or value-approximating

 Using this same framework, we can define a metric to be some function that, like $V$, projects a system, $x \in \mathcal{X}$, to a number.
-That is, we can define a metric, $f$, as a function
+That is, we can define a metric, $f$, to be a function,

 \[f: \mathcal{X} \rightarrow \mathbb{R}\]

 Metrics fall into two fundamentally different categories: those that are intended to approximate the value function $V$, and those that are intended purely to explore and describe the structure of $\mathcal{X}$.
 These two uses impose very different requirements.
-A value-approximating metric makes an implicit claim about the relationship between $f$ and $V$ To rely on such a metric, one must understand where this approximation holds.
+A value-approximating metric makes an implicit claim about the relationship between $f$ and $V$.
+To rely on such a metric, one must understand where this approximation holds.
 Exploratory metrics, by contrast, make no claim about value at all.
 I believe that making a clear distinction between these kinds of metrics can bring clarity to discussions around them.
+We describe these two categories in the following sections.

 Exploratory metrics: Those that seek to describe $\mathcal{X}$

-In many cases, organizations do not seek to necessarily approximate the value function, but instead simply seek to understand will create a collection of metrics, each describing some specific aspect of the system: $f_1, f_2, …, f_M$.
-These metrics In this way, one can reduce a complex, high-dimensional system down into the space of a few dimensions (In this sense, metrics act as a form of dimensionality reduction):
+In many cases, organizations do not seek to necessarily approximate the value function, but instead simply seek to understand their system.
+To gain this understanding, they will create a collection of metrics, $f_1, f_2, …, f_M$, each describing some specific aspect of the system.
+In this way, these metrics project the complex, high-dimensional system into the space of a few dimensions (In this sense, the metrics act as a form of dimensionality reduction).

-The goal here is mechanistic understanding of the system.
-It is not to see whether the system is improving over time, but rather, to gain a holistic understanding of the system, which may lead to new insights into how to improve the system downstream of these metrics.
+The goal here is to gain a mechanistic understanding of the system.
+That is, the goal is to gain a holistic understanding of the system, which may lead to new insights into how to improve the system downstream of these metrics.
+The goal is not to track whether the system is improving over time.

-Exploratory metrics are almost always critical for understanding, though I would note, that numbers alone may not suffice.
-Sometimes, one must also understand the geometric relationships between these metrics, which are better grasped via visualizations of these metrics in some form (whether that be scatterplots, heatmaps, etc.).
-Said differently, tracking the metric may not alone be sufficient to gain adequete understanding.
+Exploratory metrics are almost always critical for understanding a system, though I would note that numbers alone may not be sufficient.
+Sometimes, one must also understand the geometric relationships between these metrics, which are better grasped via visualization.
+Said differently, tracking the metrics may not alone be sufficient to gain adequete understanding.
 Rather, understanding may only come from synthesizing these metrics into a comprehensible visual format.

-One final point on this topic: I believe it is important to make the distinction between exploratory metrics and value-approximating metrics clear.
-As soon as one modifies the system to optimize some metric $f(x)$, that move implicitly moves the metric to a value-approximating one rather than an exploratory one.
+One final point on this topic: I believe it is important to clearly delineate whether a metric under consideration is an exploratory metric or a value approximating metric.
+As soon as one modifies the system under consideration to optimize some exploratory metric, $f(x)$, that implicitly moves the metric from the exploratory category to the value-approximating category.

 Value-approximating metrics: Those that seek to approximate $V$

-A value-approximating metric is a metric, $f(x)$, that is treated as a proxy for the value function $V(x)$.
-Unlike exploratory analyses, an organization moves the system in the direction of the gradient of $f$ and uses that gradient as a proxy for the gradient of $V$:
+A value-approximating metric is a metric, $f(x)$, that is treated as a proxy for the value function, $V(x)$.
+Unlike exploratory metrics, which are merely observed, value approximating metrics are acted upon.
+More specifically, an organization changes the system, x, in the direction of the gradient of $f$.
+That is, the gradient of $f$ is used as a proxy for the gradient of $V$:

 \[\nabla f(x) \approx \nabla V(x)\]

-Because of this it is important that one has a handle on how $f$ is or isn’t a good approximation for $V$.
-In the following sections, I will briefly describe several ways in which $f$ may deviate from $V$ and how, in each situation, one should approach $f$.
+Thus, it is important that one clearly knows whether or not $f$ is a good approximation for $V$.
+In the following sections, I will briefly describe two common ways in which $f$ may deviate from $V$.

 Locally accurate, but globally innacurate

 In this scenario, the metric $f$ is very close to $V$ in some local neighborhood around $x$; however, as the organization optimizes for $f$, it pushes the system into regions where $f$ is no longer a good approximation.
-This is a form of Goodhart’s Law.
+This is a form of Goodhart’s Law; once one pushes $x$ too far along $f$, then $f$ ceases to be a good measure for $V$.

 This is illustrated schematically in the figure below.
-In the top left plot, we show the true value function, $V$, and a trajectory we would take if we were optimizing with respect to it.
-In the top right plot, we show a metric function, $f$, and the trajectory we would take if we were optimizing that instead.
-In the plot below, we superimpose the two trajectories (blue = $f$ and orange = $V$).
-As you can see, the two trajectories start off very close, but then diverge as $x$ is optimized towards maximizing $f$.
+In the top left figure, we show the true value function, $V$, and a trajectory we would take if we were optimizing with respect to it.
+In the top right figure, we show a metric function, $f$, and the trajectory we would take if we were optimizing $f$ instead.
+In the bottom figure, we superimpose the two trajectories (blue = $f$ and orange = $V$).
+As you can see, the two trajectories start off very close to one another, but then diverge as $x$ is optimized towards using $f$:

 drawing